IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 Schedules can be set up to automatically perform get or put requests on an defined interval.

 Schedule requests will be made on the `ScheduleRequestTopic` and the response indicating the success of the request will be received on the `ScheduleReplyTopic`.
-Furthermore, the data from the schedule is recieved on the topic `Topic`.
-The names of these topics can be seen and set in the device service configuration file.
+Furthermore, the data from the schedule is received on the topic `Topic`.

 ### Set up schedule
 Let's add our own schedule: